Skip to main content

 1. Connect the repositories that contain your Scala application code.
 There is no need to manually annotate code, add instrumentation, or modify your pipelines.

-2. From there, the code engine automatically identifies Scala Spark jobs, SQL strings, and case class schema definitions, extracts lineage, detects changes in Pull Requests, and evaluates downstream impact.
+2. The code engine automatically identifies Scala Spark jobs, SQL strings, and case class schema definitions, extracts lineage, detects changes in pull requests, and evaluates downstream impact.

 Useful links